apiato/documentation/docs/components/optional-components/events.md

   ShipProvider -->|loads| ShipEventServiceProvider
-  ShipEventServiceProvider -->|registered in| ShipProvider GlobalDemoEvent -->|registered in| ShipEventServiceProvider GlobalDemoListener -->|registered in| ShipEventServiceProvider
+  ShipEventServiceProvider -->|registered in| ShipProvider ShipDemoEvent -->|registered in| ShipEventServiceProvider ShipDemoListener -->|registered in| ShipEventServiceProvider
 ```